The General Convention of The Episcopal Church

-*The next session of the General Convention, which was originally scheduled for 2021, has been postponed due to the Pandemic.
-The 80th General Convention will meet in Baltimore, July 7 - 14, 2022.
+The last session of the General Convention (GC80), which was originally scheduled for 2021, was postponed due to the pandemic.
+The 80th General Convention met in Baltimore, July 8 - 11, 2022.
+For complete coverage of GC80, visit the General Convention website HERE.
+To view reports and reflections from the Diocese of Hawai'i's GC80 Deputation, visit our General Convention Connection webpage HERE.

 When and Where is it?